Silverthrone Caldera: Geothermal potential

-The lack of detailed geothermal analysis for the Silverthrone Caldera is due to its very remote location and the lack of electrical development at the volcano.
-As a result, geothermal exploration at the volcano is less favourable than elsewhere in British Columbia such as at Mount Cayley, Mount Garibaldi and Mount Meager.
-Based on the volume of the silicious volcanic rocks found at Silverthrone, its geothermal power potential is 2,000 megawatts, which is comparable to that for the Mount Edziza region but greater than those for Mount Cayley and Meager Creek combined.
-Unlike the Meager Creek–Mount Cayley complex and Mount Edziza region which have high and medium surface thermal manifestations, respectively, the surface thermal manifestation at Silverthrone is low.
+The lack of detailed geothermal analysis for the Silverthrone Caldera is due to its very remote location and the lack of electrical infrastructure at the volcano.
+As a result, geothermal exploration at the volcano is less favourable than elsewhere in British Columbia, such as at Mount Cayley, Mount Garibaldi and Mount Meager.
+Based on the volume of the siliceous volcanic rocks found at Silverthrone, its geothermal power potential is 2,000 megawatts, which is comparable to that for the Mount Edziza region but greater than those for Mount Cayley and Meager Creek combined.
+Unlike the Meager Creek–Mount Cayley complex and the Mount Edziza region which have high and medium surface thermal manifestations, respectively, the surface thermal manifestation at Silverthrone is low.
 Nevertheless, there is a good possibility of finding a geothermal resource that is less than 80 C.

+In a 1980 conference report, Jack Souther wrote that Silverthrone was about 150 km from the nearest transmission line.
+He also wrote that geothermal power from the volcano could possibly be used to support local industry on the British Columbia Coast; Silverthrone was said to be "relatively close to good harbours".
+As of 2016, the closest transmission line to Silverthrone is more than 150 km away.
+A submarine cable would be needed if geothermal power from the volcano were to be added to the provincial grid.

 Eruptive history

-The eruptive history of the Silverthrone Caldera is poorly known due to limited geological studies but it is probably similar in age to those of other volcanoes in the Garibaldi Volcanic Belt.
-Three stages of volcanic activity have been identified at the caldera, each of which have been radiometrically dated.
-Most of the volcanic deposits inside the Silverthrone Caldera appear to have been erupted between 100,000 and 900,000 years ago during the Pleistocene epoch.
-According to the Smithsonian Institution's Global Volcanism Program, the last eruption of the Silverthrone Caldera is unknown, but there is credible evidence for the caldera having been active during the current Holocene epoch, which began about 11,700 years ago.
-Radiocarbon dating indicates the latest volcanic eruptions occurred in the last 13,000 years and the volcanic deposits from these eruptions postdate the current topography.
+The eruptive history of the Silverthrone Caldera is not well-known due to limited geological studies.
+However, it is probably similar in age to those of other volcanoes in the Garibaldi Volcanic Belt.
+Three stages of volcanic activity have been identified at the caldera, each of which has been radiometrically dated.
+Most of the volcanic deposits inside the Silverthrone Caldera appear to have been erupted between 900,000 and 100,000 years ago during the Pleistocene epoch.
+According to the Smithsonian Institution's Global Volcanism Program, the last eruption of the Silverthrone Caldera is unknown.
+However, there is credible evidence for the caldera having been active during the current Holocene epoch, which began about 11,700 years ago.
+Radiocarbon dating indicates that the latest volcanic eruptions occurred in the last 13,000 years; the volcanic deposits from these eruptions postdate the current topography.
 The Silverthrone Caldera has been much more recently active than the neighbouring Franklin Glacier Complex, which has yielded dates no younger than 2.2 ± 0.1 million years.